Pure glueball states in a Light-Front holographic approach: Scalar glueball and scalar meson spectrum in a bottom-up approach

-In Fig. \ref{MesonFit} we show the soft wall model fit to the PDG meson spectrum \cite{Patrignani:2016xqp}.
-Many authors have argued that the $f_0(500)$ is not a conventional meson state but a tetraquark or a hybrid \cite{Mathieu:2008me,Tanabashi:2018oca}.
-The figure shows that once the $f_0(500)$ is taken out of the meson spectrum the soft wall model fit is excellent.
-From now on we will omit the $f_0(500)$ from our discussion.
-The hard wall model does not have the correct Regge behavior for mesons \cite{Erlich:2005qh,Karch:2006pv} and therefore we will omit the hard wall model from further discussion.
+In Fig.~\ref{MesonFit} we show the soft wall model fit to the PDG meson spectrum which we recall in Table~\ref{Mmasses}.
+Many authors have argued that the $f_0(500)$ is not a conventional meson state but a tetraquark or a hybrid~\cite{Mathieu:2008me,Tanabashi:2018oca}.
+The figure shows that once the $f_0(500)$ is taken out of the meson spectrum the soft wall model fit is excellent for $\varepsilon= 410$ MeV.
+From now on we omit the $f_0(500)$ from our discussion.

-In Fig. \ref{SpectrumFit} we show a fit to the experimental scalar meson data \cite{Patrignani:2016xqp} and to the glueball lattice data.
-We have used for the meson fit the standard soft wall model \cite{Colangelo:2008us}, which is the same for the soft wall graviton model \cite{Rinaldi:2017wdn}.
-The left figure shows the fit to the glueballs in the soft wall dilaton model \cite{Colangelo:2007pt} and the figure on the right the fit in the soft wall model graviton model \cite{Rinaldi:2017wdn}.
-The soft wall model for the mesons follows the equation $m^2_k =(\varepsilon)^2 (4k+6)$ and we get for $\varepsilon = 410$ MeV.
-For the soft wall dilaton model the spectrum is described by $m^2_k =(\varepsilon')^2 (4k+8)$ with $\varepsilon' = 710$ MeV, and the soft wall graviton model fit has no analytical solution, it is given by a numerical function $m_k= \varepsilon'' f(k)$, and the shown fit is for $\varepsilon''=370$ MeV.
 Note the similarity of the scales for mesons and glueballs in the soft wall graviton model.
+On the contrary in the soft wall model studied despite having extremely similar equations of motion the mass scales are very different.
+This feature has to do with the shape of the spectra.
+While the meson spectrum is quadratic in the region under scrutiny, the glueball spectrum is almost linear.
+From this feature one may conclude that the soft wall graviton model describes well the glueball spectra.

+It might surprise that the scale factors for glueballs and mesons are different.
+Note that we are not approximating the same theory for mesons and glueballs.
+Fitting the mesons with PDG data we are approximating QCD, while fitting the glueballs with lattice QCD results we are approximating Gluodynamics.
+However, we feel that these scales should not be vastly different, an additional reason for our liking of the soft wall graviton model.
+Recall that this model leads to an energy scale for glueballs of $370$ MeV and for mesons of $410$ MeV, which for the mass scales involved are very similar despite the different dynamics.
+Lastly, remember that our fits are $\mathcal{O}(N_C^{-1})$ and higher orders should be added to obtain a precise value.
+However, the fact that the fits are quite good suggest that the contribution of the higher order terms might be small.